perses/metrics-usage/README.md

 ### Grafana Collector

-This collector gets the list of dashboards using the HTTP API of Grafana.
-Then it extracts the metric used in the different panels.
+This collector fetches dashboards from Grafana via its HTTP API, extracting metrics used in the panels.

 #### Configuration

-See the doc for the complete configuration [here](./docs/configuration.md#grafana_collector-config)
+> Refer to the complete configuration [here](./docs/configuration.md#grafana_collector-config)

 Example: